What are mosquito-borne diseases?

 - Achy muscles and joints

 Dengue fever is a mosquito-borne disease caused by the dengue virus.
 Symptoms typically begin three to fourteen days after infection.
 This may include a high fever, headache, vomiting, muscle and joint pains, and a characteristic skin rash.
 Recovery generally takes two to seven days.
 Dengue fever can develop into dengue heamorrhagic fever, a more severe form of the disease, which includes symptoms such as bleeding under the skin and constant vomiting.
-In recent decades, the global incidence of dengue has grown dramatically, with around 40 per cent of the world's population now at risk.
+In recent decades, the global incidence of dengue has grown dramatically, with more than half of the world's population now at risk.
 Every year, approximately 25,000 people around the world die from dengue fever.

 - High fever